Jared Irwin: Career

 Soon after the end of the war, Georgia and other states rapidly tried to develop their frontier lands.
 It was an environment ripe for scandal and speculation, which took place in Georgia and other states.
 Because of public outrage about millions of acres of state lands' being sold for low prices to insider speculators, Irwin was elected Governor in 1795 to clean up the Yazoo land scandal.
 On February 13, 1796, less than two months after taking office, Irwin signed the bill nullifying the Yazoo Act.
 To make a public statement, he burned a copy of the Yazoo Act on the grounds of the capital.
 The legislature had just moved the capital to Louisville in response to the scandal.

 During his second term, Irwin administered the state's second land lottery, as land sales and development were still a priority for the state.
+He was defeated for re-election in 1809 by David Brydie Mitchell, a judge who was a former state legislator and mayor of Savannah.
+Irwin also unsuccessfully ran for governor in 1793, 1801, and 1811.